FarronF/limerick-council-meetings/meetings/2017/07/24-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 29th May 2017.md

 House of Representatives.
 His eldest daughter, Rose, married Joseph P. Kennedy.
 They had

 several children, including John F. Kennedy, the future President of the United States.
+On
+---
-On--- **2**
+**2**

 21st June, 2013, John F. Kennedy’s daughter, Caroline, returned to her ancestral home in